 Iron plays a key role in supporting the functioning of your immune system, so if you seem to catch every little thing that goes around, it could be that your iron levels are too low (the level of iron in your body has an effect on how your cells respond to possible threats).4

 As we mentioned previously, there's also a direct connection between your iron levels and the health of your gut microbiome: the more in balance your microbiome is, the better you're able to absorb iron.
 Similarly, too high or too low iron levels can encourage the growth of undesirable bacteria, which can then lead to a reduction in your iron absorption.
-And of course, your gut microbiome is intricately linked to your immune system, so it's well worth looking into both the health of your microbiome and your iron levels as a preventative measure, even if you're feeling fine right now.5
+And of course, your gut microbiome is intricately linked to your immune system, so it's well worth supporting both the health of your microbiome and your iron levels to keep feeling your best throughout your lifetime.5

 4. Your hormones are all over the place.